pramirez2328/cs622/MedTrack/README.md

 ## 🔧 FEATURES

-* ✅ SQLite persistence (no need for external DB)
+* ✅ SQLite persistence (self-contained, no external DB required)
-* ✅ Thread-safe booking using `ReentrantLock`
+* ✅ Thread-safe booking via `ReentrantLock`
-* ✅ Background queue for asynchronous appointment saving
+* ✅ Background appointment saving with blocking queue
 * ✅ Autosave service for patient data every 40 seconds
-* ✅ CSV seeding on first run
+* ✅ CSV and TXT file seeding on first run
-* ✅ Graceful error handling (invalid inputs, SQL failures)
+* ✅ Graceful shutdown and background thread handling
-* ✅ Facade pattern for unified access to system operations
+* ✅ Facade design pattern for simplified access
+* ✅ Robust error and input validation

 ---

 ## 📌 NOTES

+* Appointments are saved in `data/medtrack.db`
-* Patients and doctors are seeded from CSV only **once**
+* CSV and TXT files are only used when resetting the database
-* All appointment data is stored in **`data/medtrack.db`**
-* The autosave thread shuts down cleanly when the program exits
-* You can reset the DB by choosing "yes" when prompted at startup
+* You can reseed the system at any time using Option 0 in the CLI menu
-* Doctors are considered static; only patients can register dynamically
+* Doctors are preloaded and fixed; only patients can register dynamically
+* The app exits cleanly and flushes any unsaved data before shutdown

 ---

 **Created by Pedro Ramirez – Summer 2025**